anican/anican.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Undergraduate Teaching Assistant"
 collection: teaching
-type: "Undergraduate course"
+type: "CSE 311: Foundations of Computing I"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "University of Washington, Computer Science and Engineering"
 date: 2014-01-01
-location: "City, Country"
+location: "Seattle, Washington"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+I will be a TA for ...

 Heading 1
 ======